Techtonica/curriculum/roles-in-tech/security.md

 ### Guided Practice
 - *Talk to as many professionals as you can*

-- Also, connect with other women security orgs like *Women in Security and Privacy*, *Women Cyberjutsu* and other orgs is very helpful.
+- Connect with other women security orgs like [Women in Security and Privacy](https://www.wisporg.com) and [Women Cyberjutsu](https://womenscyberjutsu.org) (see full list below).
 They tend to have free training and offer scholarships.
-Right now you can sign up to get a free scholarship to Def Con.
 See if you can connect with their members and find a mentor.
-That will help you along a lot.

  [National Cyber Security Centre](https://live.ncsc.gov.uk/topics/new-talent) is worth for who lives in the UK.